Frankfurt travel guide

 The Zeil in Frankfurt is a large street where all the biggest stores and shopping centres can be found.
 This is the place to do a spot of clothes shopping, lazily browse through bookstores, or look for end-of-season sales at the mainstream stores.

-The Apfelwein district in Sachsenhause is where all the traditional German souvenirs can be found; favourites include ceramic German steins, lederhosen, cuckoo clocks, and traditional Christmas decorations.
+The Apfelwein district in Sachsenhause is the best place to find traditional German souvenirs: favourites include ceramic German steins, lederhosen, cuckoo clocks, and traditional Christmas decorations.

 Head on over to Goethestrasse for top-end designer shops and jewellery stores in Frankfurt.
 Schweizerstrasse, in Sachsenhausen, is home to exclusive boutiques and independent stores aimed at the trendier, younger market.

-Most Frankfurt shops are open from 10am to 10pm, from Monday to Friday, and from 10am to 4pm on Saturdays, while on Sundays most of the shops close.
-A VAT of 19 percent is added to most goods and services in Germany and, when leaving the country, non-EU tourists can apply for a tax refund on any goods bought that are to be exported.
+Most Frankfurt shops are open from 10am to 10pm, from Monday to Friday, and from 10am to 4pm on Saturdays, while on Sundays most close.

 Location: The airport is situated eight miles (13km) southwest of the centre of Frankfurt.